Training Program

 Both biological and thermochemical processes do not produce pure products.
 They produce a blend of molecules; few of these molecules must be removed to reach downstream operation inlet specification.

 • Gas cleaning.
-A general overview of the gas cleaning technologies will be done, including different separation operations, like adsorption, absorption, particle filtration…
+A general overview of the gas cleaning technologies will be done, including different separation operations, like adsorption, absorption, particle filtration… A focus will be done on particles, H2S, NH3 and tars.

 • Membrane gas separation.
 A specific focus will be done on gas separation using membranes.
 Mechanism fundamentals and membrane properties will be discussed.
 Its application to CH4/CO2 separation and H2 separation will be described.